Carter Kieboom Preview, Player Props: Nationals vs. Braves

 Carter Kieboom At The Plate

-- Kieboom has two doubles, four home runs and six walks while hitting .213.
+- Kieboom is batting .202 with two doubles, four home runs and six walks.

-- Looking at the 24 games he has played this year, he's homered in four of them (16.7%), and in 4.6% of his trips to the plate.
+- He has homered in 16.0% of his games this season, and 4.4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.